 Toilets alone can leak up to 200 gallons per day.
 The District offers free toilet leak detector dye tablets to help you check for flapper valve leaks (you can also use 3-5 drops of food coloring).

 Put the District's free dye tablets or strips in the toilet tank (or use 3-5 drops of food coloring).

 - Don't flush the toilet for about 15-20 minutes, then check the toilet bowl to see if colored water has escaped into it from the tank.

 - If you see colored water in the bowl, you should replace or adjust the flapper.

 Checking for Irrigation Leaks

 - Taller, greener vegetation or moss growing around sprinkler heads can be signs of a damaged or dirty valve causing a slow leak out of the sprinkler heads.
 Clean and replace worn parts or simply replace the valve.

-- Wet spots, mud, and eroding soil may indicate a broken pipe or sprinkler head.
-Dry spots in your lawn could also be a sign that a sprinkler is damaged.
+- Wet spots, mud and eroding soil may indicate a broken pipe or sprinkler head.
+Dry patches in your lawn could also be a sign that a sprinkler is damaged.

 - Wet spots on pavement also indicate possible leaks or malfunctioning sprinkler heads.
 Watch your sprinklers to determine which one(s) is showering the pavement.
 Turn off the water, and adjust or replace the sprinkler head and riser.
 Sprinklers spouting geysers indicate broken sprinkler heads.
 Replace them...
 QUICK!